mongoose-os-apps/shelly-homekit/README.md

   * Watch a 2 minute [video](https://www.youtube.com/watch?v=BZc-kp4dDRw).

     * *New:* One link for all device types: `http://A.B.C.D/ota?url=http://shelly.rojer.cloud/update`
-    * **Note:** There is an issue upgrading Plus devices on latest stock firmwares; The problem is fixed with the latest beta available here: https://github.com/mongoose-os-apps/shelly-homekit/releases/tag/2.12.0-beta4 The update has to be done via Webinterface and the corresponding shelly-homekit-[your device].zip File  **Note that this is a beta version** On safari: save files with right click otherwise zip will be extracted on
-    *

     <details>
       <summary>If that doesn't work (did you remember to update the stock firmware first?), try link for a specific model</summary>